raycast/extensions/extensions/promptlab/README.md

-# File AI
+# PromptLab

 Make custom commands that act on selected files using Raycast AI, making use of powerful placeholders to provide relevant context.

 ## Commands

-- Create File AI Command
+- Create PromptLab Command
-    - Create a custom File AI command accessible via 'Search File AI Commands'
+    - Create a custom PromptLab command accessible via 'Search PromptLab Commands'
-- Search File AI Commands
+- Search PromptLab Commands
-    - Search and run custom File AI commands
+    - Search and run custom PromptLab commands
 - Summarize Selected Files
     - Summarize the contents of selected text files, PDFs, images, audio files, and more.
-- File AI Chat
+- PromptLab Chat
     - Start a back-and-forth conversation with AI with selected files provided as context.
-- Import File AI Commands
+- Import PromptLab Commands
     - Add custom commands from a JSON string.

 ## Custom Commands